Lab 4: Data Wrangling I

 This is very important for plotting, as this will determine the order in which the categories appear on the plot!

-• T6: Create a boxplot of hdl versus BMI_class
+• T6: Create a box plot of hdl versus BMI_class

 • Q17: What do you see?